AppsFlyer/donkey/README.md

         (raise ex)))))
 ```

+In the last couple of examples we've been updating the request and calling
+the next handler with the transformed request.
+Middleware is not limited to
-Finally, here is an example of a three argument arity middleware that adds
+only processing and transforming the request.
+Here is an example of a three
-a `Content-Type` header to the _response_.
+argument middleware that adds a `Content-Type` header to the _response_.
 ```clojure
 (defn add-content-type-middleware [handler]
   (fn [request respond raise]